opc-proxy/docs/source/GettingStarted/docker.rst

 This will tell the OPC-Proxy that:

-- Needs to connect to an OPC server at the specified URL, which is the default for **nodeOPCUA-simpleServer**, if you are using another test server you need to update that line.
+- Needs to connect to an OPC server at the specified URL, we use a python test server as described in :ref:`Setup an OPC-Server with Python`, if you are using another test server you need to update that line.
-- The nodesLoader here will match against a whitelist all nodes of the server, it will look for a Node with ``BrowseName`` attribute (see :ref:`OPC Data Structure`) equals to  ``MyVariable1``, which is default for our test server.
+- The nodesLoader here will match against a whitelist all nodes of the server, it will look for a Node with ``BrowseName`` attribute (see :ref:`OPC Data Structure`) equals to  ``MyVariable``, which is default for our test server.
 - The log level is set to ``DEBUG``, so that we will see the output of the variable changing.
 - All connectors are set to ``false``, meaning that this proxy will only connect to the opc-server and nothing more.